 Frederick Douglass spent his life fighting for justice and equality.
 Born into slavery in 1818, he escaped as a young man and became a leading voice in the abolitionist movement.
 Today, people everywhere still find inspiration in his tireless struggle, brilliant words, and inclusive vision of humanity.
 Douglass's legacy is preserved here at Cedar Hill, where he lived his last 17 years.
 Read More

-"I will unite with any one to do right, and with no one to do wrong!"
+"I would unite with anybody to do right; and with nobody to do wrong."